Borussia Dortmund’s Bundesliga title-winning team of 2012: Where are they now?

 Neven Subotic (centre-back)

 Jürgen Klopp took Subotic with him from Mainz when he moved to BVB in 2008 and the elegant defender soon struck up a partnership at the heart of defence alongside Mats Hummels.
 The Serbian remained one of the first names on the teamsheet for a few years after lifting the Meisterschale in 2012, including starting the 2013 UEFA Champions League final against Bayern, but a series of injuries and the emergence of Sokratis at the club meant he gradually slipped down the pecking order from 2015/16 onwards.
-Subotic, now 30, went on a six-month loan to Cologne in early 2017 and went on to make four more Bundesliga appearances for Dortmund upon his return before finally leaving for French side AS St. Etienne in January 2018.
+Subotic went on a six-month loan to Cologne in early 2017 and went on to make four more Bundesliga appearances for Dortmund upon his return before finally leaving for French side AS St. Etienne in January 2018.
+A season at then Bundesliga new boys Union Berlin followed in 2019/20 before he saw out his playing days at Denizlispor in Turkey and SCR Altach in Austria.

 Mats Hummels (centre-back)

-Alongside Subotic, Hummels provided the bedrock upon which Dortmund's title was constructed, winning two titles with the Westphalians before returning to Bayern – where his career had started – in 2016 and adding two further titles to his collection.
-He spent a total of eight seasons with Dortmund and was crowned world champion in 2014, establishing his reputation as one of the world's best defenders.
+Alongside Subotic, Hummels provided the bedrock upon which Dortmund's title was constructed, winning two titles with the Westphalians before returning to Bayern – where his career had started – in 2016 and adding three further titles to his collection.
+His first spell with Dortmund lasted for eight years and saw him crowned world champion in 2014, establishing his reputation as one of the world's best defenders.
+He would be back for more in 2019, when he signed again for BVB.
+His experience provided a valuable contribution to the Dortmund defence as the club worked its way to the brink of the 2022/23 title - which would be Hummel's sixth in total and third for Dortmund.

 Marcel Schmelzer (left full-back)

-One of the very few one-club players left in the game, Schmelzer has made 249 Bundesliga appearances for Dortmund since joining as a 17-year-old in 2005.
+As a rare one-club player, Schmelzer made a total of 258 Bundesliga appearances for Dortmund since joining as a 17-year-old in 2005.
 He did not miss a single minute of action when BVB won the title in 2010/11 and was first choice left-back the following season too.
-Indeed, his positioning, strength in the tackle and overall consistency have made him a fan favourite and a player heavily relied upon by successive coaches, from Klopp to Tuchel, Peter Bosz and Peter Stöger.
-He has struggled with injuries this season, though, limiting him to just seven Bundesliga outings, while the increased competition from Hakimi and Dan-Axel Zagadou mean he is no longer a guaranteed starter under Favre.
+Indeed, his positioning, strength in the tackle and overall consistency made him a fan favourite and a player heavily relied upon by various coaches, from Klopp to Tuchel, Peter Bosz and Peter Stöger.
+A knee injury took a heavy toll on Schemlzer and severely limited his playing time in the autumn of his career, however.
+Still, he was given a very fond farewell in May 2022 when he finally retired after an incredible 17 seasons as a Dortmund player.

 Ilkay Gündogan (defensive midfielder)